DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Gaynor Macdonald’s research amongst the Wiradjuri in New South Wales found that demand sharing did not indicate a system of communal property or an absence of personal ownership.
-Rather, obligations existed because highly-differentiated notions of personal ownership were recognized, and because it was how an individual shared what she or he had rights over that defined that person.[^18] The autonomy of the individual was maintained in this way within social networks.
+Rather, obligations existed because highly differentiated notions of personal ownership were recognized, and because it was how an individual shared what she or he had rights over that defined that person.[^18] The autonomy of the individual was maintained in this way within social networks.
 Many researchers have